 From being featured on a segment of CNN’s “Money & Main St.” with Anderson Cooper and ABC’s “News Now” with Tory Johnson, to appearing in a documentary about ageism that is scheduled to appear in the Long Island Film Expo on Friday, the club is currently opening up doors to help make its purpose known on an international level.The club officially formed in 2006 after five middle-aged, unemployed Long Island residents became inspired to help other people find jobs.
 The group, which included three West Hempstead residents at the time, met at a diner for breakfast each week to discuss interview horror stories and brainstorm ways they could remain optimistic through their search for a new job.

-professionals who are over 40 find jobs,” explained West Hempstead resident Valentina Janek, one of the club’s founders and its current president.
+“We decided to call ourselves the Long Island Breakfast Club because while we ate breakfast, we discussed how we could help ourselves and other experienced professionals who are over 40 find jobs,” explained West Hempstead resident Valentina Janek, one of the club’s founders and its current president.
 “What we’re doing is different, and it’s needed in the world that we’re living in today, where seasoned professionals have a difficult time finding a job.”

-interviews that didn’t go well for them, and get them more focused on re-inventing and preparing themselves for the next interview,” said West Hempstead resident Chris Fidis, another co-founder of the group.
+“When people come to the club’s meetings, we try to help them forget about the interviews that didn’t go well for them, and get them more focused on re-inventing and preparing themselves for the next interview,” said West Hempstead resident Chris Fidis, another co-founder of the group.
 “These meetings are all about getting people inspired to move forward because finding a new job after working many years at a particular job can be very difficult.”

 “What’s great about the club is that you meet people in a similar situation as yourself, and the camaraderie that exists at the meetings helps people to realize that they’re not alone,” added West Hempstead resident Terese Russo Santoro, the club’s marketing specialist.
 “It’s a positive atmosphere at the meetings where people also network to help find a job.”